Routes to the density profile and structural inconsistency: Discussion Conclusions

 Now that this fundamental aspect has been explicitly tested, we can confidently use the following scheme for a given interparticle interaction: (i) find the optimal closure-parameter value that minimizes the thermodynamic inconsistency between the virial and the compressibility pressure curves (as in Figure~\ref{fig bulk pressure with MV}) and (ii) take that optimized closure relation to perform calculation in any inhomogeneous case (with force- or LMBW DFT) or even in dynamics (when using superadiabatic dynamical DFT \cite{tschopp4}).

+{\red After the initial test of the contact theorem we moved away from attractive particles and focused solely on purely repulsive interaction potentials, to avoid any issues associated with phase separation or criticality.
+We anticipate that the stuctural inconsistency between the routes will be quite severely tested when considering an attractive system at thermodynamic statepoints close to the coexistence curve, as forshadowed by panel A1 of Figure~\ref{fig contact thm}.
+Testing the performance of our optimization scheme on attractive particles, HCY or even Lennard-Jones, presents thus an interesting avenue for future investigations. }

 In the present work we used the root-mean-square difference to assess the structural inconsistency between the YBG and LMBW density profiles.
 This type of measure is a natural first choice.
-Potential improvements to the above presented optimization scheme could be obtained by imposing a different, and perhaps physically more meaningful, measure.
-Another possible improvement could be to use a more sophisticated parametrized closure relation, along the lines of the Rogers-Young closure \cite{rogersyoung}, which is known to perform well in bulk.
+Potential improvements to the above presented optimization scheme could be obtained by imposing a different, and perhaps physically more meaningful, measure {\red or by applying the same measure to a different quantity than directly to the one-body density.
+For example, we could apply the root-mean-square difference to the integrand of equation \eqref{general wall theorem} which would be somewhat analogous to minimizing the difference in pressure between the two routes, on a local level.
+Another option would be to use the inverse of the one-body density as a weight function and thus account for the local magnitude of the profile.} A further possible improvement could be to use a more sophisticated parametrized closure relation, along the lines of the Rogers-Young closure \cite{rogersyoung}, which is known to perform well in bulk.